Enhancing Quantum Algorithms for Quadratic Unconstrained Binary Optimization via Integer Programming

-where $q_{ij} \in \R$.
-A QUBO problem with $n$ variables can be transformed to an equivalent MaxCut problem on $n+1$ vertices (\cf \cite{Hammer_1965,Barahona_1989,DESIMONE_1990,Juenger_2021}).
 Our size-reduction method works on MaxCut, but we keep in mind that this MaxCut problem might originate from a transformed QUBO problem.
 After size-reduction, we formulate the reduced MaxCut problem as a QUBO problem in order to use QC for its solution.
 The natural QUBO formulation of MaxCut is

 This model is then solved by QAOA and a solution to the original MaxCut (or QUBO) problem is reconstructed. \noeqref{eq:binx}